Hawaiian Airlines ‘A Quiet Achiever’ Despite Poor Ranking From WalletHub

 “The guidance we’re giving is that we’ve had a record-breaking 2016 and a lot of the trends that we saw in 2016 have continued into 2017.
 Those trends are very strong consumer demand, low fuel prices by historic standards… and a pretty benign capacity environment, but that depends market by market.”

 This year, Hawaiian Airlines is taking more interest and has pledged its commitment to the Asia-Pacific market.
 It aims to expand its reach in the region.
-Last year, the airline has added routes and flights servicing to and from Tokyo, Japan.
+Last year, the airline added routes and flights servicing to and from Tokyo, Japan.
 Dunkerley has mentioned previously that “the areas that are seeing rapid economic growth are principally around the Pacific Rim and we are well situated to take advantage of that.”

-Hawaiian Airlines is the eight largest flying commercial airliner in the U.S. It has flown 11.1 million passengers in 2016 which is a 3.5 increase from the previous year.
-The company, according to Nasdaq, is expected to report its earnings on the 20th.
+Hawaiian Airlines is the eighth largest flying commercial airliner in the U.S. It has flown 11.1 million passengers in 2016, which is a 3.5 increase from the previous year.
+The company, according to Nasdaq, is expected to report its earnings on the 20.

 [Featured Image by PRNewsFoto/Hawaiian Airlines/AP Images]